Spectacles: an important part of you

 “Free second pair”: another something for nothing?

 The purpose of these offers is, of course, to increase the profits of the seller.
-So, are you absolutely sure that you are not paying for both pairs, and for the cost of the advertising, in the price of the first pair?
+So, are you absolutely sure that DSC00058you are not paying for both pairs, and for the cost of the advertising, in the price of the first pair?

 Technological developments have resulted in very effective photochromic lenses which darken and lighten automatically as the light level changes.
-In particular, the latest generation of plastic photochromic lenses have vastly improved performance.
+In particular, the latest generation of plastic photochromic lenses have improved performance.
 Yet, photochromic lenses are typically not available in these “free second pair” offers.

 Recent research has addressed the causes of eye diseases that occur in old age.
-Some findings suggest that sunlight falling on the eye throughout life can contribute to diseases such as cataracts and macula degeneration.
+Some findings suggest that sunlight falling on the eye throughout life can contribute to diseases such as cataracts and macular degeneration.
 Tinted lenses should be carefully designed to filter out the harmful rays.
 The cheapest lenses may not necessarily be the best.

 “While you wait” guarantees

-expert advice about appropriate spectaclesAt Cole Martin Tregaskis Optometrists we believe that the most important stage of the manufacture of your spectacles is the checking of these by our professional staff when they arrive from our manufacturing opticians.
+Some “opticians” advertise guarantees that your glasses will be made up within a fixed time period, such as one hour.
+At Cole Martin Tregaskis Optometrists we believe that the most important stage of the manufacture of your spectacles is the checking of these by our professional staff when they arrive at our practice from the manufacturing optician.
 We only deal with the best manufacturing opticians, but still we find that a small proportion of the glasses that the manufacturers make for us do not meet the high standards that we set.
 You never see these glasses since we return them to the manufacturer to re-make them.

 Comparing like with like

 Spectacle lens design has never been more complex.
 There are many large manufacturers, such as Zeiss, Rodenstock, Essilor, Pentax, Seiko, and Nikon who each make a dozen or more different types of lenses.
 These, and other, reputable companies often make a “top of the range” lens for a given visual problem and other cheaper alternatives.
-Additionally, there are also many other manufacturers who might make cheaper copies of lenses.
+Additionally, there are many other manufacturers who might make cheaper copies of lenses.

 Professional help